mawinkler/playground-one/docs/integrations/prometheus-grafana.md

 ## Playground One Integration

-As soon as you create your EKS cluster with Playground One and have Prometheus enabled it Grafana and Prometheus will get deployed.
-They are already preconfigured for your convenience.

-To enable/disable the Prometheus & Grafana combo and set the administrator password run `pgo --configure`
+To enable/disable the Prometheus & Grafana combo and to set the administrator password run `pgo --configure`.
+The package comes preconfigured and ready for use.

 To get the DNS names of Prometheus and Grafana check the outputs of the EKS configuraiton with `pgo -o eks`